College | November 4, 2022 | Prima Bhakyapaibul

 Remember that student loans are not all the same.
 Stay on top of your student loans to keep your personal finances in check.

-footnote Sallie Mae does not provide, and these materials are not meant to convey financial, tax, or legal advice.
-We make no claims about the accuracy or adequacy of this information.
-These materials may not reflect our view or endorsement.
+footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.
-Reproduction without explicit permission is prohibited.

 footnote External links and third-party references are provided for informational purposes only.
 Sallie Mae cannot guarantee the accuracy of the information provided by any third parties and assumes no responsibility for any errors or omissions contained therein.
 Any copyrights, trademarks, and/or service marks used in these materials are the property of their respective owners.